Every morning I wake up thinking, “Today will be a better day”

 Maybe it will be better for you too.

-A new day will dawn tomorrow ….cling to that promise, keep clinging to hope.
+A new day will dawn tomorrow ….cling to this promise, keep clinging to hope.

 The steadfast love of the Lord never ceases;